adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 All students are randomly assigned a lottery number for each of their applications at the start of the application process.
 The number is used to break ties at admission cutoffs.
 In an AG with 50 spots, there could be 10 students with the exact same GPA after the 45 best have been admitted.
 To allocate the five remaining spots between these 10 students, the lottery number is used.
 In this case the 5 students with the lowest numbers are admitted and the rest are put on the waiting list, in order based on their lottery numbers.

 That a student fails the first-round lottery does not mean he or she is not admitted at a later stage.
-In some cases, all the students who were inititially randomly put on the waiting list will be offered a spot, and no actual randomization will have occurred.
+In some cases, all the students who were initially randomly put on the waiting list will be offered a spot, and no actual randomization will have occurred.
 In other cases, a few extra students will be admitted in the second round, but exactly who will still be random.

 Students that are strongly motivated to study a specific field could interpret a failed lottery (or rejection due to being just below the threshold) as a signal that they were really close and should reapply next year.
 Using the random variation from a student's final lottery participation as identification is therefor potentially endogenous, as those who re-apply could be more ambitious students.
 It also happens that students apply for individual courses sometimes unrelated to the field associated with their degree.
 An Economist might have studied Art History before starting their degree program.
 Using the first lottery could thus also be incorrect.
 To get around these issues we will use the first lottery to a degree program as our source of random variation.

 Tie-breaking lotteries are used throughout the admission system at all kinds of different grade levels.
 It's usage is much more common in certain admission groups, however.
 The `BGII` admission group contains all students who have somehow supplemented their high school degree.
 Some have retaken high school classes to improve grades, others have extended their e.g. math knowledge to be eligible for engineering studies.
 This also means that it happens there are more applicants with a perfect score than there are spots, and thus that all admitted students are randomized.
 This is quite common for medicine, psychology and some other highly selective programs.

 I will identify treatment and control groups in the lottery subsample as follows.
-For a specific admission group (AG), excluding those that received an offers in other groups, the sample consist of those that (a) have the exact same GPA as the person in their AG with the lowest GPA who was still admitted, and (b) are in an AG where at least one person with that GPA was not admitted (after the second round is finalized).
+For a specific admission group (AG), excluding those that received an offers in other groups, the sample consist of those that (a) have the exact same score as the person in their AG with the lowest score who was still admitted, and (b) are in an AG where at least one person with that score was not admitted (after the second round is finalized).

+### Alternative tie-breakers
+For certain years, schools, and/or programs, lotteries were substituted with other methods to break ties.
+For example, in the last few years, medical programs usually break GPA ties with HP scores.
+Similarily, during the mid 2000's many schools chose the applicant by gender (prioritizing whichever gender was underrepresented) when ties occured.
+In these cases, the lotteries were either weighted by the the relative number of students of that gender, or a 50/50 selection rule was employed, where if multiple spots were allocated for students with that score each gender received half, no matter the proportion of applicants.
+Fortunately we are able to identify these cases and assign the correct admission probabilities.
+Any applicant that is not in a lottery since because of the use of the HP as tie breaker is removed from the sample.

 ## Discontinuities at Admission Cutoffs

 For each choice, some students have scores that put them just above the admission threshold, while others end up just below.
 As has been argued in many studies, the fact that the exact admission threshold is moving around and that one is so close to receiving an offer, makes admission as good as random.
 This creates a different source of quasi-random variation that we can use to identify causal effects of education choices.
 Compared to the previous method, the sample size when also those slightly below and above the actual tie are included is substantially larger.

-Similarly to before, we will use the score of the last admitted student as the cutoff value, and since students might apply multiple times I will only look at their first application to a degree program.
-If nothing else is stated in the individual pre analysis plans, we will use standard optimal bandwith selection as defined by @Imbens2012_optimal_bandwidth.
+Similarly to before, we will use the score of the last admitted student as the cutoff value, and since students might apply multiple times I will only look at their first application that includes a degree program.
+If nothing else is stated in the individual pre analysis plans, we will use standard optimal bandwidth selection as defined by @Imbens2012_optimal_bandwidth.

 ## The Admission Algorithm in More Detail